-Free and open source under MIT license.
+Julia language is licensed under free and open source MIT license.

 module load julia